rwils83/axonbot_slack/docs/install_docker.rst

         --volume="axonbot_slack:/axonbot_slack" \
         axonius/axonbot_slack:latest

+.. raw:: html

+    <script id="asciicast-260242" src="https://asciinema.org/a/260242.js" async></script>

 Run bot in production mode in Docker
 =====================================================
+Only do this after you have configured, tested, and run the bot interactively.

 Use this to run the bot detached and to always restart on failure.

 * Create a container named :blue:`axonbot_slack` from the image :blue:`axonious/axonbot_slack:latest`.